bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 ---
-title: 10 Steps to Becoming a BowTied Animal
+title: 10 Steps to Create a BowTied Animal
 date: "2021-07-24T22:12:03.284Z"
-description: "The 10 steps we took to create BowTied Chukar with a focus on privacy and security."
+description: "10 steps to create a BowTied animal with a focus on privacy and security."
 ---
 **Welcome avatar!**.
 The BowTied Chukar is joining the jungle.
 We're going to be writing about web development, Bitcoin, privacy, and our journey learning how to sell online.
-This first post covers the 10 steps we took to create BowTied Chukar with a focus on privacy and security.
+This first post covers the 10 steps we took to create BowTied Chukar including privacy and security considerations.

 ### 1. Check Twitter availability